 However, malloc tends to suffer from increased memory fragmentation over time, which results in high memory consumption for Ruby processes.
 This is especially pronounced for background worker processes like Sidekiq.

 How to Enable on EY Cloud

-Right now Ruby with jemalloc is available on EY stack stable-v5 for Ruby 2.4, 2.5, and 2.6.
-It can be enabled by setting the environment variable EY_RUBY_JEMALLOC to "true".
+Ruby with jemalloc is available on EY stacks stable-v7 and stable-v6 for all supported Rubies, and stable-v5 for Ruby 2.4, 2.5, and 2.6.
+It can be enabled by setting the environment variable

 Here is how to do that step-by-step: